Favorite Cookbooks: Isaac Mizrahi Recipe

 The idea in the book for the recipes and show , are very new and nice and the cuisines are flovoured which satisfy the mind and also it is best in the taste and nutritious,I love the food.

-Simplicity is my thing -- or at least, in my ideal thoughts of myself, it is.
+Simplicity is my thing — or at least, in my ideal thoughts of myself, it is.
 In reality my recipes tend to become more complicated than they need to be, so Isaac in his own words felt like things I needed to be reminded of.
-And I'm looking forward to delving into his list of books -- I am guessing that's a good place to find a "voluntary simplicity" cooking style. the other thing I love about these columns is the stories.
-Narrative really brings the details of our lives together, and I love getting the story behind these faces.
+And I’m looking forward to delving into his list of books — I am guessing that’s a good place to find a “voluntary simplicity” cooking style.

 I loved the article- it’s so fun reading about Issac.
 These book lists have been really great.

 i love this feature!
 Isaac Mizrahi is the kind of person who should annoy the crap out of me, and yet I love him..
 His responses were so funny and smart!
-I wouldn't have pegged him for a cook. -- michelle @ Us vs. Food
+I wouldn’t have pegged him for a cook.

-Michelle @ Us vs. Food
+— michelle @ Us vs. Food

 He’s so vibrant and passionate and alive, this guy!
 He makes me want to cook and cook and cook until my kitchen becomes heaven!